-EXTENDED DAY CARE - Extended Day care is from 7:00 AM - 7:50 AM and 3:10 PM - 6:00 PM.
-Students will stay with their classroom Day teacher during the dismissal.
+EXTENDED DAY CARE - Before care is from 7:00am - 7:45am Monday - Friday.
+After care hours are 3:15pm - 5:30pm Monday - Thursday and 3:15pm - 4:30pm on Fridays.
+Students will stay with their classroom day teacher during the dismissal.
 Following dismissal, students will be escorted to the After Care room.
-When picking up from After Care, parents should park on Washington Street and come to the outside door for the classroom.
+When picking up from After Care, parents should park on Washington Street and come to the outside door of the cafeteria or the playground, depending on the location for After Care that day.